 It can be overwhelming.
-After years of happily homeschooling young children, parents look at high school and suddenly panic.
+After years of happily homeschooling young children, parents see high school looming ahead and suddenly panic.
 Record keeping, transcripts, courses, credits, and tests!
-Those things are challenging, I'll admit, but they really aren't a matter of life and death.
-They are just discrete, manageable tasks that you can complete one at a time.
-When you strip away all the fluff and meringue, you are really left with just one major goal each year.
+They’re challenging, but they aren't a matter of life and death.
+They are merely manageable tasks you can complete one at a time.
+When you strip away all the fluff and meringue, you are left with one major goal each year.
 There are only four key goals in the four years of high school.

 Freshman Year: Think about College

 Sophomore year is the time to prepare for college.
-Your homeschool should still remain the same warm and loving learning environment it has always been.
+Your homeschool should remain the same warm and loving learning environment it has always been.
 Preparing does not mean transforming your happy homeschool into a military academy or Socratic classroom.
 Instead, the best preparation will occur when you continue to use what has worked for you in the past.
-Move forward with the curriculum that has been working, and make adjustments with the problems you identify.
-Keep forward momentum with confidence.
+Move forward with the curriculum that has been working, and make adjustments when you identify problems.
+Keep your forward momentum with confidence.